judka-uriel/uriel-book/uriel_en.md

 [12](https://www.sefaria.org/Mishneh_Torah,_Forbidden_Intercourse.12.1) makes
 no distinction between cases of marriage between a Jewish man and a non-Jewish woman and marriage between a Jewish woman and a non-Jewish man.
-In both cases the beit-din punishes them with lashes for violating the law of the Torah given in Devarim [7:3-4](https://www.sefaria.org/Deuteronomy.7.3-4).
+In both cases the beit din punishes them with lashes for violating the law of the Torah given in Devarim [7:3-4](https://www.sefaria.org/Deuteronomy.7.3-4).

 Yet at the present time the Orthodoxes have added punishment of children from